mbrochh/mbrochh-blog/content/revealjs.md

 were all messed up.

-So clearly, we need a templating engine which is able to include other sub templates in it's main template file.
+So clearly, we need a templating engine which is able to include other sub templates in its main template file.
 [Jinja](http://jinja.pocoo.org/) can do that and if you are familiar with Django's templating engine you will feel at home with Jinja immediately.

-Ultimately, this little "hack" is another great example why Python and it's ecosystem is awesome and why everyone should know a little bit of Python.
+Ultimately, this little "hack" is another great example why Python and its ecosystem are awesome and why everyone should know a little bit of Python.
 Remember: We are not trying to do any coding here.
 We just want to produce some beautiful (and powerful) presentation slides.